ocean-archives/ocean-archives.github.io/README.md

 * Pocket Smoke Mask by HKMASK Safety Ltd.

 ### Internal Computer Systems
-* 3 Nuvo-5000LP or very similar fanless PCs by OnLogic. [https://www.onlogic.com/nuvo-5000lp/](https://www.onlogic.com/nuvo-5000lp/)
+* Three Nuvo-5000LP or very similar fanless PCs by OnLogic. [https://www.onlogic.com/nuvo-5000lp/](https://www.onlogic.com/nuvo-5000lp/)
   * Controls media, cameras, and hull monitoring system
+* Two [MageDok screens](http://www.magedok.com/) - exact type unclear - one on the left and one on the right side inside (the small ones)

 ### "Control Pod" [sic]
 * Referenced in a debriefing on 2023 expedition mission 3 footage.